 SIMPLE IRA: Definition

-A SIMPLE IRA plan is a retirement plan structure which allows employers and employees to jointly make contributions to an employee’s retirement account.
+A SIMPLE IRA plan is a retirement plan that allows employers and employees to jointly make contributions to an employee’s retirement account.
 It allows small businesses to mimic the retirement tax incentives of a 401(k).
 SIMPLE IRAs are part of the “Savings Incentive Match Plan for Employees” program.

 When you’re self-employed, the IRS considers you to be both your own employer and employee.
 As a result, if you use a SIMPLE IRA, you’re allowed to make both the employer and the employee contribution.
 This means that you can both maximize your IRA contributions, and not lose out on the the additional employer contribution.